Neal-Ning/portfolio/data/nowaymouse.md

 ### Description:

-nowaymouse is a Open-Source tool developed by me in Go and Python, designed to provide smooth and precise keyboard-driven control over the mouse pointer on wlroots based wayland compositors, such as Sway, Hyprland, and Wayfire.
+nowaymouse is an Open-Source tool developed by me in Go and Python, designed to provide smooth and precise keyboard-driven control over the mouse pointer on wlroots based wayland compositors, such as Sway, Hyprland, and Wayfire.
 (Sept.
 2025)

 ---